ilyes-ced/torrent/READme.md

 ## extra features to implement
 - [ ] recovery from all types of errors and disconnections
 - [ ] no reliance on announce (implementing DHT)
+- [ ] magnet links
+- [ ] when download is interupted pick off where it started

 ## to fix